TUDSSL/dsicts/README.md

 The course is in a continous development, so it will be updated after every iteration.
 We request all followers of this course to suggest changes and improvemens by submitting issues.
 We appreciate your ideas and criticism.

+There is also a link after every lecture and inside every module of this repository where you can send your feedback.

+Thank you!

 ## The Course Team

 * _Project leader and lecturer_: [Przemysław Pawełczak](https://github.com/przemyslaw-pawelczak) :poland: :eu: